- Ticket information

 I need help with accessing the Tower – where can I find some information?

 The Tower of London welcomes all visitors and hopes to make everyone's day out enjoyable.
 Information about disabled access.
 For more detailed information, please contact the Visitor Services department, where we will be able to offer a more tailored response.
 Email: VisitorServices.TOL@hrp.org.uk

 Join us today and enjoy free and unlimited entry to our six Historic Royal Palaces.
 It is quick and easy to become a member.
 You can join online and by phone.
 Becoming a member.

 What are the benefits of membership?

-As well as enjoying free and unlimited access to all five Historic Royal Palaces, your membership also includes great additional benefits, such as member events and opportunities to meet and greet curators.
+As well as enjoying free and unlimited access to all six Historic Royal Palaces, your membership also includes great additional benefits, such as member events and opportunities to meet and greet curators.
 The benefits of membership.

 How do I renew my membership?